ShakoP/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 Credit to the UDACITY platform

+#Adding a comment on the nanodegree
+It was great an very practical.